TechtenPlanet/AfricAIED_SASEK/README.md

        clear_output()
        ```

+    Make sure to move quizmistress.pth into the content folder in google colab.

     Open the `[Release] Riddle Prep App Server.ipynb` file, preferably in Colab if you don't have a GPU on your, follow the instructions to start the server, and copy the `ngrok` URL.